-Once you have filed the required documents and provided notice to all interested parties, you will be required to attend the probate hearing.
-The hearing will be conducted before a probate court judge.
-During the hearing, if someone contests the will or contests you acting as the estate’s representative, the judge may continue the hearing.
-In this situation, additional court paperwork and subsequent hearings may need to take place to solve those issues.
-As the executor or administrator of the estate, you may be required to prepare for trial on disputed issues.
-This process might include conducting formal discovery and filing motions to have certain orders made.
+Once you have filed the required documents and provided notice to all parties, you have to attend the probate hearing conducted by a probate court judge.
+During the hearing, if someone contests the will or your acting as the estate’s representative, the judge may continue the hearing.
+In this situation, there may be other court paperwork and follow-up hearings to solve those issues.
+Additionally, as the executor or administrator of the estate, you may be required to prepare for trial on disputed matters.
+This process might include conducting formal discovery and filing motions for specific orders.

-The final probate hearing cannot take place earlier that 4 months after the date Letters are issued after the initial probate hearing.
-At the final court hearing, the judge will approve the final distribution of the estate if there are no errors made on the inventory and accounting statements.
-The executor or estate’s representative will distribute gifts or inheritance to beneficiaries or heirs.
-Once this is completed, the representative can petition the court to close the estate and be relieved of all duties.
+The final probate hearing can occur four or more months following the date the court clerk issues letters, which happens after the first probate hearing.
+Then, at the last court hearing, the judge will approve the final distribution of the estate if there are no errors in the inventory and accounting statements.
+Additionally, the executor or estate’s representative will distribute gifts or inheritance to beneficiaries or heirs.
+Once this is done, the representative can petition the court to close the estate and relieve them of all duties.